david-yoon/QA_HRDE_LTC/ReadME.md

 >     @inproceedings{yoon2018learning,
 >        title={Learning to Rank Question-Answer Pairs Using Hierarchical Recurrent Encoder with Latent Topic Clustering},
 >        author={Yoon, Seunghyun and Shin, Joongbo and Jung, Kyomin},
->        booktitle={Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers)},
+>        booktitle={Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies},
 >        volume={1},
 >        pages={1575--1584},
 >        year={2018}